oracle/osb-kafka-transport/README.md

 * Allows the implementation of native Kafka properties using custom properties.
 * Allows the development of OSB projects using both OSB Console and JDeveloper.
 * Provides JVM properties that controls some behaviors and allows log debugging.
+* Intelligently detects which Apache Kafka version is available on the classpath.

 ## Gettting Started
 Oracle Blah provides a XYZ.
 To install and build, type: